thivyanth/ddpo-pytorch/README.md

 # ddpo-pytorch

 This is an implementation of [Denoising Diffusion Policy Optimization (DDPO)](https://rl-diffusion.github.io/) in PyTorch with support for [low-rank adaptation (LoRA)](https://huggingface.co/docs/diffusers/training/lora).
-Unlike our original research code (which you can find [here](https://github.com/jannerm/ddpo)), this implementation runs on GPUs, and if LoRA is enabled, requires less than 10GB of GPU memory to finetune Stable Diffusion!
+If LoRA is enabled, requires less than 10GB of GPU memory to finetune Stable Diffusion!

+This fork is made to create a config with clip-reward a reward function.

 ![DDPO](teaser.jpg)